elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-common-surgical-techniques-used-in-brain-surgery-and-their-potential-complications.md

 url: /learn/nursing/questions/what-are-the-common-surgical-techniques-used-in-brain-surgery-and-their-potential-complications
 score: -1.0
 related_article1:
-    id: 164745
+    id: 164747
-    title: What are the different types of neurons and their roles in neural architecture?
+    title: >-
+        Compare MRI and CT scans in terms of their applications in brain imaging.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-different-types-of-neurons-and-their-roles-in-neural-architecture
+    url: /learn/nursing/questions/compare-mri-and-ct-scans-in-terms-of-their-applications-in-brain-imaging
 related_article2:
-    id: 164722
+    id: 164729
-    title: What are the key differences between dorsal and ventral directional terms in anatomical context?
+    title: >-
+        Describe the significance of gyri and sulci in neuroanatomy.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-differences-between-dorsal-and-ventral-directional-terms-in-anatomical-context
+    url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
 related_article3:
-    id: 164742
+    id: 164747
-    title: Identify the major brain regions and their primary functions.
+    title: >-
+        Compare MRI and CT scans in terms of their applications in brain imaging.
     subject: Nursing
-    url: /learn/nursing/questions/identify-the-major-brain-regions-and-their-primary-functions
+    url: /learn/nursing/questions/compare-mri-and-ct-scans-in-terms-of-their-applications-in-brain-imaging
 related_article4:
-    id: 164742
+    id: 164745
-    title: Identify the major brain regions and their primary functions.
+    title: >-
+        What are the different types of neurons and their roles in neural architecture?
     subject: Nursing
-    url: /learn/nursing/questions/identify-the-major-brain-regions-and-their-primary-functions
+    url: /learn/nursing/questions/what-are-the-different-types-of-neurons-and-their-roles-in-neural-architecture
 related_article5:
-    id: 164750
+    id: 164729
+    title: >-
-    title: Explain the importance of understanding neuroanatomy in clinical applications.
+        Describe the significance of gyri and sulci in neuroanatomy.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-importance-of-understanding-neuroanatomy-in-clinical-applications
+    url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
 ---

 &nbsp;